linahourieh/linahourieh/README.md

 <h1>Hello There 👋</h1>

-I'm Lina, a self-taught data analyst and AI enthusiast from Lebanon 🇱🇧.
+I'm Lina, a self-taught data analyst and AI enthusiast from Lebanon 🇱🇧 and residing in Germany 🇩🇪.

 🌟 **About Me in 30 Secs**